Ahontucan/Ahontucan/README.md

 - 👋 Hi, I’m @Ahontucan
 - 👀 I’m interested in ...
-Applied Mathematics & Science, Arts, Gaming
+You
 - 🌱 I’m currently learning ...
 Design Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Mo0n#3424 adrianhontucan1@gmail.com Ahontucan@yahoo.com